Indiana Wetlands.JPG

 What will the subscription cost for customers?

 $10/month or $100/year.
 Yes, it’s even more than Netflix or Disney+.
 We’re not trying to be competitive.
-Our subscribers are people who aren’t necessarily looking for a good deal, they look at subscribing to Hoodox as supporting something they believe in.
+Our subscribers are people who aren’t necessarily looking for a good deal, they look at subscribing to Hoodox to support something they believe in.

 Where will the content come from?
 Will filmmakers get paid for their work?